This book examines the everyday lives of ordinary Zimbabweans in the context of national crises in post-2000 Zimbabwe.

 Everyday Crisis-Living in Contemporary Zimbabwe will appeal to students and scholars of sociology, anthropology and African Studies more broadly.

 Kirk Helliker, Manase Kudzai Chiweshe, Sandra Bhatasara and Gift Mwonzora

 Part 1: Urban and rural lives

-2. Social accountability of the urban council in Bulawayo: service delivery and civic activism challenges
+2. Accountability of Bulawayo's urban council: service delivery and civic activism challenges

 3. Mistrust and despondency: fractured relations between residents and council in Glenview, Harare

 5. A2 fast-track Lowveld sugar cane farms: lives of farmers and farm labourers

 Part 2: Men, women and HIV